helium/HIP/0059-reduce-xor-filter-fees.md

 # Summary

-Helium community members that host a Router instance use on-chain XOR filters to  process traffic from known devices in order to  significantly improve performance.
+Helium community members who host a Router instance use on-chain XOR filters to  process traffic from known devices in order to significantly improve performance.
 This is an integrated component of a Router instance, and allows Routers and Packet Purchasers on the network to avoid spending resources on join packets from unknown devices.

 This HIP proposes a change for how fees are calculated when doing a XOR filter update with the goal of reducing these fees and enabling more updates to XOR filters.